Arai Helmet: History

 Arai's origins can be traced back to the production of kepi-style caps by Yuichiro Arai in 1900.
 His son, Hirotake Arai (who succeeded his father in 1930), a keen motorcyclist, was approached to create a new design of sun-barrier caps for the growing Imperial Japanese Army, which was later involved in the 1934 invasion of China, the Second Sino-Japanese War, and World War II.

 After production was stopped during WWII, Hirotake Arai created the Arai Sewing Machine Company, which produced and exported T-shirts and overalls in occupied Japan in the late 1940s.
 When Japanese construction industry unions made protective headwear compulsory, Arai produced safety helmets for construction workers, made from a resin outer shell lined with cork (which has since been substituted with expanded polystyrene).
 He wore an industrial safety helmet when riding his motorcycle and established a new business, the Arai Hirotake Shoten Co.
 Ltd. After being awarded a Japanese Industrial Standards license in 1950, Arai began manufacturing and selling the first Japanese motorcycling helmets, designated H.A. after his initials.

 Expansion

 Hirotake Arai's son Michio had spent time in the United States, recognizing a potential market for their helmets (which was dominated by Bell at the time).
-Arai was approached by New Jersey-based motorsport accessory retailer Roger Weston, who later managed the Arai Helmet Americas division, with a goal to recruit an American racer from the Daytona 200 to wear an Arai helmet.
+Arai was approached by New Jersey–based motorsport accessory retailer Roger Weston, who later managed the Arai Helmet Americas division, with a goal to recruit an American racer from the Daytona 200 to wear an Arai helmet.
 Despite approaching top American racers and with hopes of Dave Aldana agreeing, it was not until 1978 that Ted Boody Jr. became the first official Arai racer outside of Japan (followed by Freddie Spencer, the first non-Japanese Arai-contracted Grand Prix rider).
+Weston was also responsible for setting up the legendary dirt track racer Sammy Tanner (Sammy Tanner Distributing Inc.) in Southern California, as the first, and longest standing US distributor for the Arai Helmets.
+Tanner died in 2023, but his family carries on the business.

 In 1983, Dutch-Belgian former motorcycle road racer Ferry Brouwer formulated a business plan to bring Arai helmets to Continental Europe, creating the Dutch Arai Europe division.